 Old Lochore Castle (site of)

 At that time the extent of Loch Ore was much greater and this site would have been closer to the north shore of the loch.
-It was thought for a long time to be the remains of a Roman camp, and Alexander Gordon described it in his Itinerarium Septentrionale of 1726 as consisting of an enclosure measuring 616 metres in circumference, and “on the West side of it, three rows of ditches and as many ramparts of earth and stone, and on the side towards the Loch, is a round Turret”.
+It was thought for a long time to be the remains of a Roman camp, and Alexander Gordon described it in 1726 as consisting of an enclosure measuring 616 metres in circumference, and “on the West Side of it, three Rows of Ditches, and as many Ramparts of Stone and Earth, and on the Side towards the Loch, is a round Turret”.
 An entrance and causeway through the ditches were identified on the east side.
 Gordon stated that it was around 400m from Sir John Malcolm’s house, presumably Lochore House.

-According to a Lieutenant Colonel Miller, writing in 1857, the ditches were levelled in 1817, and “the burnt ends of the pallisades were found” which may suggest old Lochore Castle was built from wood, or at least surrounded by a timber stockade.
-This was during the building of Chapel Farm.
+According to a Lieutenant Colonel Miller, writing in 1857, the ditches were levelled during the building of Chapel Farm in 1817, and “the burnt ends of the pallisades were found” which may suggest that old Lochore Castle was built from wood, or at least surrounded by a timber stockade.
 In 1925 traces of the ditches were still visible as cropmarks and slight depressions in the ground however later mine works and land redevelopments have obliterated any traces.

-It is now generally thought (through excavation) that the site wasn’t Roman but was in fact a medieval moated site, which would fit with it possibly being a castle from the Norman (early medieval) period.
+It is now generally thought that the site wasn’t Roman but was in fact a medieval moated site, which would fit with it possibly being a castle from the Norman (early medieval) period.
 Whether this was a Lochore Castle‘s predecessor or the two co-existed, perhaps owned by different branches of the family, is not clear.

 Nothing now remains of the old castle, the chapel or the farm and the site is located in the middle of a field.

 Alternative names for Old Lochore Castle